bcwood/alaskahikesearch-11ty/hikes/tony-knowles-coastal-trail.md

 ---
 title: Tony Knowles Coastal Trail
 park: Municipality of Anchorage
 submittedBy:
 rating: 3
 difficultyRating: Easy
 difficultyDescription: some hills and a big one at the end but otherwise flat.
 connectedHikes:
   - Anchorage Greenbelt Trails
 milesOneWay: 11.0
 milesFromAnchorage: 0.0
 directionsFromAnchorage: there are a number of possible starting locations if you only want to cover part of the trail, including Elderberry Park downtown, Westchester Lagoon, Earthquake Park, and Kincaid Park.
 elevationGain:
 seasonDescription: All year
 mapFilename: coastal-trail-topo.jpg
 topoFilename:
 elevationFilename:
 gpxFilename:
 bannerImage: coastal-trail-banner
 attachments:
   - slug: coastal-trail-1
     description: Bathing Moose
   - slug: coastal-trail-2
     description: Anchorage Skyline
   - slug: coastal-trail-3
     description: Marsh
   - slug: coastal-trail-4
     description: Red Fox
   - slug: coastal-trail-5
     description: Mt.
 Susitna (Sleeping Lady)
 trailheads:
   - name: Westchester Lagoon Trailhead
     latitude: 61.2086613
     longitude: -149.9228354
   - name: Coastal Trail Trailhead
     latitude: 61.2205406
     longitude: -149.8975039
   - name: Earthquake Park
     latitude: 61.1962577
     longitude: -149.977575
   - name: Point Woronzof
     latitude: 61.2020435
     longitude: -150.020746
   - name: Kincaid Trailhead
     latitude: 61.1534379
     longitude: -150.0556243
-tags: ['hikes', 'municipality-of-anchorage']
+tags: ["hikes", "municipality-of-anchorage"]
 layout: layouts/hike.njk
 ---

 Anchorage has some of the nicest city trails in the world and the Tony Knowles Coastal Trail is its crown jewel.
 While I'm counting this as a hike, I recommend renting a bike for this.

 Most of the trail is around Cook Inlet as well as marsh, muskeg, and spruce forest connecting Westchester Lagoon, Earthquake Park, Point Woronzof, and Kincaid Park.
 There are great views of Sleeping Lady (Mt.
 Susitna), Fire Island, and on clear days, Denali.

 I am not kidding you when I tell you I've seen more wildlife on this trail than in the backcountry including red fox, coyote, moose galore, bald eagles and countless waterfowl.
 If you're lucky, you may see whales at Point Woronzof.

 If you have a day in town between adventures, rent a bike and do it.
 You won't be sorry.